forflo/sedfuck/README.md

 =======

-This little sed script translates a given brainfuck file to a runnable binary
+This little sed script translates a given brainfuck file into a runnable binary.

 Dependencies
 ---------------